bewantbe/cerevi/thought/roadmap.md

   - done. use docker-compose to start the services.
 * Fixed image tile API - done
   - tests - done

-## TODO

 * rename 'generate' to 'extract' for these functions: generate_atlas_tile, generate_image_tile
+  - done
 * imaris_handler.py: class ImarisHandler, change the programing style to RAAI.
 Also change related calling code.

+## TODO

 * add speed benchmark script that test throughtput of image tile API, may include serial mode and parallel mode.